Stoopnagle and Budd: As solo performers

-The Mutual network hired Hulick almost immediately, as co-host of What's My Name? with Arlene Francis.
-He became a radio game-show emcee, hosting Mutual's Music and Manners and Quizzer Baseball before relocating to Pennsylvania for a career in farming.
+Hulick also returned to network radio in March 1938, the same week as Stoopnagle.
+The Mutual network hired him as co-host of What's My Name? with Arlene Francis; the quiz format had Hulick bantering with contestants and doing celebrity impersonations.
+He became a radio game-show emcee, hosting Mutual's Music and Manners and Quizzer Baseball before relocating to Pennsylvania for a brief career in farming.